avcopan/EStokTP/README.md

 # EStokTP
 ## Electronic Structure to k(T, P)

-This is a program to generate rate constants relying on calls to external codes to perform electronic structure calculations and master equation simulations.
+This is a program to automatically generate rate constants from a specification of reactants, reacting site, and ab initio TST methodology.
+It relies on calls to external codes to perform electronic structure, TST, and master equation calculations.

 ## Acknowledgment